The Blues Brothers (film): Locations

-In the final car chase scene, the production actually dropped a Ford Pinto, representing that which was driven by the "Illinois Nazis", from a helicopter at an altitude of about 1,200 feet—and had to gain a Special Airworthiness Certificate from the Federal Aviation Administration to do it.
-The FAA was concerned that the car could prove too aerodynamic in a high-altitude drop, and pose a threat to nearby buildings.
+In the final car chase scene, the production actually dropped a Ford Pinto, representing the one driven by the "Illinois Nazis", from a helicopter at an altitude of about 1,200 feet—and had to gain a Special Airworthiness Certificate from the Federal Aviation Administration to do it.
+The FAA was concerned that the car could prove too aerodynamic in a high-altitude drop and pose a threat to nearby buildings.
 The shot leading up to the car drop, where the "Illinois Nazis" drive off a freeway ramp, was shot in Milwaukee, Wisconsin, near the Hoan Bridge on Interstate 794.
 The Lake Freeway (North) was a planned but not completed six-lane freeway, and I-794 contained an unfinished ramp off which the Nazis drove.
 Several Milwaukee skyscrapers are visible in the background as the Bluesmobile flips over, notably the U.S. Bank Center.

 The Palace Hotel Ballroom, where the band performs their climactic concert, was at the time of filming a country club, but later became the South Shore Cultural Center, named after the Chicago neighborhood where it is located.
 The interior concert scenes were filmed in the Hollywood Palladium.

 The filming in downtown Chicago was conducted on Sundays during the summer of 1979, and much of downtown was cordoned off from the public.
 Costs for filming the largest scene in the city's history totaled $3.5 million.
 Permission was given after Belushi and Aykroyd offered to donate $50,000 to a charity after filming.
 Although the Bluesmobile was allowed to be driven through the Daley Center lobby, special breakaway panes were temporarily substituted for the normal glass in the building.
 The speeding car caused $7,650 in damage to 35 granite paver stones and a bronze air grille in the building.
 Interior shots of the elevator, staircase, and assessor's office were all recreated in a film set for filming.

 Bluesmobile

 The film used 13 different cars bought at auction from the California Highway Patrol to depict the retired 1974 Mount Prospect, Illinois, Dodge Monaco patrol car.
 The vehicles were outfitted by the studio to do particular driving chores: some were customized for speed and others for jumps, depending on the scene.
 For the large car chases, filmmakers purchased 60 police cars at $400 each, and most were destroyed at the completion of the filming.
 More than 40 stunt drivers were hired, and the crew kept a 24-hour body shop to repair cars.

-For the scene when the Blues Brothers finally arrive at the Richard J. Daley Center, a mechanic took several months to rig the car to fall apart.
-At the time of its release, The Blues Brothers held the world record for the most cars destroyed in one film until it was surpassed by a single car in its 1998 sequel.
+For the scene when the brothers finally arrive at the Richard J. Daley Center, a mechanic took several months to rig the car to fall apart.
+At the time of its release, The Blues Brothers held the world record for the most cars destroyed in one film.